up the river down the tide

 Recent solo exhibitions and projects include Whitechapel Gallery, London (2018); KUMU Art Museum, Tallinn (2018); Public Art Fund, New York (2017); Greene Naftali, New York (2016); Kunstverein Hamburg (2016); Kunsthalle Lisbon (2015); Salts, Basel (2014); and CCS Bard, Annandale-on-Hudson (2012).
 Her work was also included in the 57th Venice Biennale (2017, solo for the Estonian pavilion), Baltic Triennial, Vilnius (2018), CC Foundation, Shanghai (2017); the 9th Berlin Biennial (2016) and at the Okayama Art Summit (2016).
 She has recently exhibited in group exhibitions at MoMA, New York (2015); the 13th Biennale de Lyon (2015); Kunsthalle Wien (2015); Astrup Fearnley Museum, Oslo (2014); and Fridericianum, Kassel (2013).
 She was shortlisted for the 2016 Nam June Paik Award, Folkwang Museum, Essen.

-Christopher Kulendran Thomas (b.1979, London) is an artist who manipulates some of the structural processes by which art produces reality.
+Christopher Kulendran Thomas (b.1979, London, UK) is an artist who manipulates some of the structural processes by which art produces reality.
 New Eelam is a real estate technology company founded by the artist to develop a global housing subscription based on collective co-ownership rather than individually owned private property.
 Initiated as a long-term artwork in the form of a startup, the venture has brought together an interdisciplinary team of specialists across the fields of technology, art, real estate, finance and architecture to explore how a more liquid form of citizenship could be constructed beyond national borders.
 Developed in collaboration with curator Annika Kuhlmann, New Eelam takes as a starting point contemporary art’s role in the global processes through which cities around the world are transformed and attempts to reconfigure what art can actually do in the world structurally.

 Thomas’ work has been included in the 7th Bi-City Biennale, Shenzhen (2017); the 11th Gwangju Biennale; the 9th Berlin Biennale; and the 3rd Dhaka Art Summit (all 2016).
 Recent exhibitions include I was raised on the internet, Museum of Contemporary Art, Chicago (2018); moving is in every direction, Hamburger Bahnhof, Museum für Gegenwart, Berlin (2017), Bread and Roses, Museum of Modern Art in Warsaw (2016), Co-Workers: Network As Artist, Musée d’Art Moderne de la Ville de Paris (2015) and Art Turning Left: How Values Changed Making, Tate Liverpool (2013).
 Recent solo exhibitions include: Tensta konsthall, Stockholm; and New Galerie, Paris (both 2017).
 Forthcoming exhibitions include: Spike Island, Bristol (UK), Institute for Modern Art, Brisbane (2019); Schinkel Pavillon, Berlin (2019); and a new commission with the V-A-C Foundation for the 58th Venice Biennale (2019).
 Thomas is the founder and CEO of New Eelam (new-eelam.com).